justphil/nephila-websocket-client/README.md

 Nephila
 =======

-Nephila is a plain old **Java Socket** implementation of the latest **WebSocket** specification as defined in [RFC 6455](http://tools.ietf.org/html/rfc6455 "RFC 6455 The WebSocket Protocol").
+Nephila is a plain old **Java Socket** client implementation of the latest **WebSocket** specification as defined in [RFC 6455](http://tools.ietf.org/html/rfc6455 "RFC 6455 The WebSocket Protocol").
 It was especially built with mobile devices in mind (Android).
 Therefore it causes a minimal memory footprint and does not use any NIO libraries like
-[Grizzly](http://grizzly.java.net/ "Java NIO and Web framework") or [Netty](https://netty.io/ "an asynchronous event-driven network application framework"), because it is hard to get one of these libraries up and running on Android.
+[Grizzly](http://grizzly.java.net/ "Java NIO and Web framework") or [Netty](https://netty.io/ "an asynchronous event-driven network application framework"), because it is hard to get these libraries up and running on Android.
 Of course it is also perfectly okay to use Nephila in a context outside of Android, if you are looking for a simple and lightweight plain old Socket implementation instead of a NIO implementation.